Miranda Warnings Attorney Miami

 After an arrest, you have the right to remain silent, and law enforcement will read you the warnings required by the Supreme Court in Miranda v.
 Arizona.
 These include the right to remain silent, the right to an attorney, and that anything you say can and will be used against you.
 Prior to reading you these warnings, there are only certain questions that law enforcement can legally ask you, including name, address, and your date of birth.
 Many people have made the error of trying to explain what happened to law enforcement.
 It could not be more important that you exercise your rights if you have been arrested for DUI.

-As a Miami DUI defense lawyer with over 40 years of experience, I have seen many cases in which the police failed to read a suspect in a DUI case the Miranda warning at the correct point in questioning.
+As a DUI Attorney Miami with over 40 years of experience, I have seen many cases in which the police failed to read a suspect in a DUI case the Miranda warning at the correct point in questioning.
 If your rights were violated, this must be brought to the attention of the court at once.
 At Jonathan B. Blecher, P.A., I have defended over 3,000 people facing either misdemeanor or felony DUI charges, and I have gained a great depth of experience in the various ways a DUI charge can be successfully challenged, including cases related to a failure to read a suspect the Miranda warning in any questioning or an interrogation.

 Protecting The Rights Of The Accused In DUI Charges In Miami